David Lipper: Producing

 In 2021, Lipper and Robert A. Daley Jr founded their production company Latigo Films, which Creative Artists Agency had signed them.
 The company's first film was the romantic comedy film My Favorite Girlfriend, which Saban Films distributed and released in select theaters on August 5, 2021.
 The company will produce upcoming films, including the noir film Joe Baby, featuring Ron Perlman, Willa Fitzgerald, Dichen Lachman and Harvey Keitel, the action-thriller film Hunt Club, featuring Mena Suvari and Mickey Rourke, and another action-thriller film Murder at Hollow Creek, where he will also star.
 In his interview, Lipper stated: "We are absolutely thrilled to be working with CAA, and we look forward to connecting with all the agents and talent there to create the best possible movies we can".

 Directing

 In 2021, he made his directing debut when he directed the film Death Link.
-Following the success of Death Link, Lipper is set to direct the upcoming films Murder at Hollow Creek (which he will also star in), and The Curse of Wolf Mountain.
+The following year he released The Curse of Wolf Mountain and in 2024, released Murder at Hollow Creek.
+In 2025 he released Neglected.
+Lipper also acted in all four films.